Rhys-Alexander/FYP/POA.md

   - Use data augmentation techniques (rotation, scaling, flipping) tailored for medical images.
   - Employ a validation set to monitor for overfitting and adjust learning rates (e.g., using learning rate schedulers).

+For your specific task (AD vs. CN classification with 3D MRI):

+MedicalNet's ResNet-50 likely offers the best balance of performance, ease of use, and transfer learning potential.
+The weights are pretrained on a large 3D medical dataset which should transfer well to your brain MRI task. nnU-Net would likely give the highest performance but requires more setup.
+MONAI's UNETR or SwinUNETR pretrained on BraTS would be good if you want to leverage transformer architectures.

+3D ResNet-18 or ResNet-34 with MedicalNet pretrained weights
+or 3d VIT

 ### Experiments, Evaluation, and Validation

 **Milestones:**